- Design Templates

-Week One: : Send a brochure that is a summary of your annual report, detailing your mission, your fundraising efforts, and how you’ve made a positive effect by channeling these funds to your cause.
+Week One: : Make a non-profit brochure design and send it as a summary of your annual report, detailing your mission, your fundraising efforts, and how you've made a positive effect by channeling these funds to your cause.

 Week Six: Send a flyer that requests donations, volunteers or attendance at a fundraising performance or sale.